2002 Marib airstrike: Background

 Prior to the attacks of September 11, 2001, targeted killing was an especially sensitive topic within US government agencies, particularly due to the signing of Executive Order 11905 in 1976, which banned political assassinations.
-Some exceptions had been permitted since then; a 1989 clarification ruled that several types of armed combatants, including terrorists, could be targeted by the US military if they posed a threat to the US.
-The Bill Clinton administration considered giving the Central Intelligence Agency (CIA) authority to kill Osama bin Laden, the leader of al-Qaeda, after his 1998 fatwa declaring war on the US, but no decision was reached, partly due an internal debate as to what circumstances Bin Laden could be killed in without it being considered an assassination.
+Some exceptions were permitted after 1976: a 1989 clarification ruled that several types of armed combatants, including terrorists, could be targeted by the US military if they posed a threat to the US.
+The Bill Clinton administration considered giving the Central Intelligence Agency (CIA) authority to kill Osama bin Laden, the leader of al-Qaeda, after his 1998 fatwa declaring war on the US, but no decision was reached, partly due to an internal debate as to what circumstances Bin Laden could be killed in without it being considered an assassination.
 A week before the attacks, senior officials from the George W. Bush administration were still deciding whether to target Bin Laden using the MQ-1 Predator, a remotely piloted aircraft which had recently been successfully modified to launch missile strikes.

 The debate was effectively settled after the attacks: on September 17, Bush signed off on a secret presidential finding which gave the CIA the authority to independently pursue and kill al-Qaeda members or other terrorists on its list of high-value targets wherever they were located.
 Other authorizations, including the Congressional resolution Authorization for Use of Military Force of 2001, and another finding in early 2002 which specifically gave the CIA the ability to conduct targeted killings via drone, paved the way for its adoption.
 The Predator was first utilized by the CIA during the invasion of Afghanistan and throughout the next year to target al-Qaeda and Taliban leaders within the country.

 The USS Cole off the coast of Aden.